 Your legs are big, but you want to add size to your upper body?

-Really…whatever muscle group you want to add size to, do these things:
+Whatever muscle group you DO want to add size to, do these things:

 - Lift to failure.